- Category: Volume 39

 Hosni K, Hassen I, Sebei H, Casabianca H(2013) Secondary metabolites from Chrysanthemum coronarium (Garland) flowerheads: Chemical composition and biological activities.
 Industrial Crops and Products 44:263–271.

-Hosni K, Jemli M, Dziri S, M’rabetY, Ennigrou A, Casabianca H,Vulliet E, Ben Brahim N, Sebei H (2011) Changes in phytochemical, antimicrobial and free radical scavenging of the Peruvianpeppertree (Schinus molle L.) as inuenced by fruit maturation activities.
+Hosni K, Jemli M, Dziri S, M’rabetY, Ennigrou A, Casabianca H,Vulliet E, Ben Brahim N, Sebei H (2011) Changes in phytochemical, antimicrobial and free radical scavenging of the Peruvianpeppertree (Schinus molle L.) as influenced by fruit maturation activities.
 Industrial Crops and Products 34:1622–1628.

 Hunter M. E, MengesE.
 S (2002) Allelopathic effects and root distribution of Ceratiola ericoides (Empetraceae) on seven rosemary scrub species.
 American Journal of Botany, 89(7): 1113–1118.